egeoffroy/FACT/coloc/README.md

 ____________________________________________________________________________________________________________________________________

 ## COLOC Input:
-* --gwas_SS : a gzipped, harmonised GWAS Summary Statistics file
+* --gwas_SS : a harmonised GWAS Summary Statistics file
 * --frq : .frq PLINK file
 * --meqtl : Matrix eQTL Gene expression file (optional)
 * --filter_by: an optional flag signaling the script to also run the script filter_results.R with the inputted file of significant genes from S-PrediXcan or PrediXcan.